gmcmillan100/docs/ip-routing-cheatsheet.md

 dino

-How will Procket deal with VPNs and convergence?
+How will Packet rocket deal with VPNs and convergence?
 MPLS solves three main problems:

 o) Precisely place traffic on the various paths of a network.
 It